-A new Personal Savings Allowance (PSA) was introduced on 6 April 2016 which the government says means around 95% of savers no longer have any tax to pay on the interest they earn on their savings.
+The Personal Savings Allowance (PSA) was introduced on 6 April 2016, with the result that the majority of savers in the UK no longer have to pay any tax on their savings income.

 Basic-rate taxpayers qualify for a £1,000 PSA.
 This means they can receive up to £1,000 a year in savings income tax-free.

 Higher-rate taxpayers, have a PSA of £500 a year, meaning they can earn £500 a year in savings income before they have to start paying tax on it.

 Additional rate taxpayers do not receive a PSA and must pay tax on any savings income they receive on savings outside a stocks and shares ISA or cash ISA.

 A basic-rate taxpayer for example, would only exceed the annual £1,000 PSA limit, if they had more than £100,000 in savings, assuming they were earning interest at a rate of 1.00% and earning no interest from other sources.

 Based on the same rate of interest, someone in the higher-rate tax band would be liable for tax if their savings totalled more than £50,000.